dermatthes/template-mailer/README.md

 ## Using the Template Engine

-For normal reasons you should use the MailTemplateParser to generate your Mail.
+For standard purpose you should use the MailTemplateParser to generate your Mail.
 But template-mailer can also be used like an OOP Mail Frontend.
-You'll find mor Information about this topic in the next section.
+You'll find mor Information about that topic in the next section.

 ### Security enhancements when using Templates